 An LFO is an oscillator with a frequency below the range of human hearing (under 20 Hz).
 Many chorus units have an LFO frequency range between 0.1 Hz and 6 Hz (though this is certainly not a hard rule).

-We’ll discuss LFO frequency range and other chorus parameters in the later section titled Chorus Parameters.
+We'll discuss the LFO frequency range and other chorus parameters in the later section titled Chorus Parameters.

 It's the modulation of this delay time that causes the pitch variation.